 Although there is a story that margarine-manufacturer Ted Mayes founded the Colvan business with his winnings from the 1942 Melbourne Cup, the Colvan brand was not registered until 1953.
 Ted bought the business for his two sons, Colin and Ivan, and the brand is a combination of their names.
 Thins and Samboy were Colvan brand names; it seems the Colvan has been dropped, although the Thins and Samboy brands live on.
 More

 The Australian soft drink industry underwent a radical transformation in the 1950s and ’60s.
 The change was wrought by self-service chains, supermarkets, drive-in shopping centres and vending machines, with a little help from new technologies and marketing.
 The era of the returnable bottle was coming to an end and small brands started to disappear.

 The Meals on Wheels concept originated in Britain during WWII, with authorities delivering meals to elderly, frail people.
 The first Australian service began in 1953 when Mrs E. Watts pedalled a tricycle around South Melbourne.
 The first meal was soup, roast lamb and plum pudding and cost 1/3d (around 13 cents).
 In 1954, the Red Cross provided a car and volunteers to deliver the meals.
-Today there are 78,700 volunteers at over 740 branches around Australia.
 More

 December 1953 saw the name Chocolate Crackles trade marked by Kellogg, despite the fact that the recipe had been in circulation for more than 15 years.
 The recipe was published on packs of Kellogg’s Rice Bubbles, but had previously been promoted by the makers of Copha, another key ingredient of this uniquely Australian confection.
 A purported attempt by Kellogg to trademark the recipe itself caused a furore in 2003.